PaxlavaGames/polly-s-pairs/README.md

-# polly-s-pairs
+# Polly's Pairs

 Test your memory and match colorful parrots in Polly's Pairs!
 A fun and vibrant card game where you flip cards to find matching parrots, designed to entertain and sharpen your mind.